isabella232/data-workbench.en-1/help/home/dwb-implement-overview/dwb-implement-configure/dwb-implement-dim-setup.md

 ---
 description: This section explains the different types of Dimensions and how to set them up in DWB.
-seo-description: This section explains the different types of Dimensions and how to set them up in DWB.
-seo-title: Dimension Setup
 title: Dimension Setup
 uuid: 5b40cb43-7790-4b87-a0bb-be395a420157
 ---